What is the Two-Year Home Country Physical Presence Requirement?

 When should I see an Advisor?

-If you have a question about whether you are subject to the 212(e) requirement, or how and when to apply for a waiver, you should make an appointment to speak with an advisor at Berkeley International Office.
+If you have a question about whether you are subject to the 212(e) requirement, or how and when to apply for a waiver, you should attend a workshop or make an appointment to speak with an advisor at Berkeley International Office.

 - Do not assume that your visa stamp or DS-2019 have been marked correctly by U.S. government agencies, especially if any of the above "subject" criteria apply.
 When an advisor feels the assessment has been made in error, you may submit a request for an advisory opinion from the U.S. Department of State.